swissbib/metadataNationalLicencesDocumentation/pages/general/final-report-2017-11.md

 We analyzed potential candidates for a pivot format: MODS, NLM JATS, MARC21, DataCite Metadata Schema, ...

 We finally decided to use the MODS format for the following main reasons:
- * Tt is a standard maintained by the Library of Congress
+ * It is a standard maintained by the Library of Congress
  * The ISTEX project, which looks after the French National Licences, uses it as a pivot format
  * Various library systems can handle it